Skip to Content

 How It Works

-For ordered lists, proving uniqueness becomes simple: inspect two adjacent keys and verify the new key fits between them according to the ordering (a < b < c).
-This guarantees no duplicate exists in that range.
+For ordered insertion (insert), proving uniqueness is simple: inspect two adjacent keys and verify the new key fits between them according to byte-string ordering.
+This guarantees no duplicate exists.

 When to Use This Pattern